quicwg/base-drafts/draft-ietf-quic-tls.md

 after updating.

 An endpoint MUST retain old keys until it has successfully unprotected a packet sent using the new keys.
-An endpoint SHOULD NOT discard old keys immediately after unprotecting a packet sent using the new keys.
+An endpoint SHOULD retain old keys for some time after unprotecting a packet sent using the new keys.
 Discarding old keys too early can cause delayed packets to be discarded.
 Discarding packets will be interpreted as packet loss by the peer and could adversely affect performance.